digidotcom/xbee-micropython/samples/power_management/synchronous_sleep/README.md

 Run
 ---

-Open the aggregator in XCTU's API terminal so you can observe the frames output by the module, then compile and launch the application on the sensor module.
+Open the aggregator in XBee Studio's console so you can observe the frames output by the module, then compile and launch the application on the sensor module.

 The sensor module will begin to cyclically sleep: two seconds on, two seconds off.
 Each time the sensor module wakes, it will send a packet to the aggregator with the temperature measurement.
-Observe the transmissions received in XCTU.
+Observe the transmissions received in XBee Studio.

 Required libraries
 --------------------